maxnachlinger/grunt-node-tap/README.md

 #### options.outputLevel
 Type: `String`
 Default value: `'failures'`
-Allowable values: `'failures', 'stats', 'tap'`
+Allowable values: `'failures', 'stats', 'tap-stream'`

 A string value that is used to control the output.
 Here are some fun screen-shots.